volvas/dry-in-gha/README.md

-# dry-in-gha
+# DRY Principle in Github Actions
-Using DRY principle in Github Actions
+Using [DRY](https://w.wiki/9Gy4) principle in Github Actions.